 Nate has the weight of the world on his 13 year old shoulders.
 His father lost his job and his mother is working double shifts to put food on the table and hang on to their house.
 On the field, Nate can forget about his family's troubles.
 But when he has an opportunity to throw a ball through target at the Patriot's game on Thanksgiving- for a whopping one million dollar prize- Nate isn't so sure he has what it takes.

 Will is a boy who is wise beyond his years.
 Growing up in a poor town, he realizes that football lifts everyone up and makes them forget about their worries at least for a little while.
 He's a boy who, while not the biggest, has quick feet and unparalleled passion for the game.
 So when word gets out that the upcoming season may be canceled due to lack of funding, he knows he must take action not only for himself but for all of his friends and neighbors.

 Tim Green is a prolific author of sports books for the coming-of-age crowd.
-In this football chapter book, a 7th grade boy is determined to overcome his challenges by showing what he can do on the football field.
+In this football novel, a 7th grade boy is determined to overcome his challenges by showing what he can do on the field.
 His deafness and funny way of talking have set him of for teasing and ridicule for most of his life.
 When he moves to a new town, his hopes for a fresh start on and off the field are dashed, again, by bullies.
-Hard work, determination, and a special friendship are themes that are interwoven in this winning football novel.
+Hard work, determination, and a special friendship are themes that are interwoven throughout.

-You don't have to be a star football player to rise to the top of the game.
+You don't have to be a star player to rise to the top of the game.
 In this feel-good football novel for tweens, Charlie knows a lot more about football than the kids who play for his high school team.
-Never more than a bench warmer, Charlie rises to fame and stardom with the success of his football podcast and special friendship he develops with an aging pro-football team owner.
+Never more than a bench warmer, Charlie rises to fame and stardom with the success of his podcast and special friendship he develops with an aging pro-team owner.